AdamPaternostro/Azure-Relay-Connect-To-SQL-PaaS-Without-Firewall-Rule/README.md

 Customers have asked for a way where they can connect to SQL PaaS, but do not want to whitelist all their developers machines IP addresses.
 This is important since developers work from homes, airplanes, hotspots, etc.
 The goal is to allow the developer to securly connect to SQL PaaS without whitelisting their IP.
-This technique is not just limited to Azure SQL Database (juust about any resource can be enabled).
+This technique is not just limited to Azure SQL Database (just about any resource can be enabled).

 I saw a feature about Hybrid Connections that I through would be great, but it is very much tied to Azure App Services.
 See:  https://azure.microsoft.com/en-us/resources/videos/azure-app-service-with-hybrid-connections-to-on-premises-resources/